acemod/ACE3/documentation/framework/settings.md

 ### 3.1 Getting all the settings!

 ACE3 contains a lot of settings; for that reason tweaking everything to your liking manually can be quite a task.
-We have provided the option to export all settings in the editor.
+We have provided the option to export all settings in the editor (single-player).
 For this, follow these simple steps:

-* Open the editor (Singleplayer).
+* Open the editor (single-player).
 * Under modules (<kbd>F7</kbd>), find ACE, `Config Export [ACE]`.
 * Place down the module, ensure that the allow parameter is set to yes.
 * Press preview, once in game, press <kbd>Esc</kbd> and open the ACE3 Options dialog (top left)